Marmaduke Duke: Breakthrough and success (2003–2009)

 Marmaduke Duke reputedly formed in 2003.
-However, prior recording and touring commitments to their own respective bands meant that it took until 2005 for the band's first album - an 18-track album named The Magnificent Duke, and presented as a triptych of discs - to be released.
+However, prior recording and touring commitments to their own respective bands meant that it took until 2005 for the band's debut album, The Magnificent Duke, to be released.
+The release was limited to 4,000 copies, and was released via the Captains of Industry record label.
+Despite its limited release, commercially, the album peaked at number 37 on the UK Independent Albums Charts in 2009.

-Duke Pandemonium

-Duke Pandemonium, the band's second studio album, was released on 11 May 2009.